 Food and DiningRio de Janeiro has a wide diversity of food options.
 Local food is often available at buffet style restaurants (comida a kilo).
 Prices are by weight.
 There are also all-you-can-eat restaurants that serve grilled meats and vegetables.
 Servers bring the dishes to tables on skewers.
 This style of cooking, called rodizio, is also available for seafood, pizza, and snacks.

 Brazilian specialties often include seafood such as shrimp, lobster, calamari, and shellfish.
 Juice bars have also becoming very common and fruit juices are available of all types.

 Dias Ferreira Street, in Leblon, is the city's trendy restaurant row.
-Restaurants are more expensive in this area, but are usually quite good.
+Restaurants are a little more expensive in this area, but are usually quite good.

 TransportationWhile there is a metro and bus system, generally the easiest way to travel through Rio de Janeiro is with a taxi.
 Official taxis must be yellow with a blue stripe down its side.
 Cars that travel special routes, such as to the airport, may be a different style.
 Generally the prices for taxis in the city are reasonable, but distances may be far.
 It's also possible to hire a taxi for a day's tour.
 This will typical cost around US$20.